 The wonderful Roots & Shoots Awards 2017

-On Friday 3rd March, Roots & Shoots groups from around the UK descended on the iconic Barbican Centre in London for the annual Roots & Shoots Awards, and were joined by none other than Dr Jane Goodall herself.
+On Friday 3rd March, Roots & Shoots groups from around the UK descended on the iconic Barbican Centre in London for the annual Roots & Shoots Awards, and were joined by Dr Jane Goodall herself.

 All about the Roots & Shoots Awards

-The Awards are a brilliant way to celebrate the achievement and innovation of young people concerned about the environment.
+The Awards are an exciting and innovative way to recognise the achievement and innovation of our young ambassadors for the planet.

 - Balgreen Primary School